Paranormal Papers

 Crescent Hotel

-The Crescent Hotel in Eureka Springs, Arkansas is recognized as one of America’s most-haunted hotels, and has been used for a variety of purposes over the decades.
+The Crescent Hotel in Eureka Springs, Arkansas, is recognized as one of America’s most haunted hotels and has been used for a variety of purposes over the decades.

 History

-A stable was provided for guests’ horses, tea dances were held regularly, there was a swimming pool, tennis courts, and even an in-house orchestra.
+A stable was provided for guests’ horses, tea dances were held regularly, and there was a swimming pool, tennis courts, and even an in-house orchestra.

 The demise of the junior college led to the building being repurposed in 1937 by a charlatan called Norman Glenwood Baker and being renamed Baker’s Cancer Curing Hospital.